 - Why did people cry on the streets of London?
 The dispossessed and those with no other income were always able to cry their wares for sale in London.
 By turning their presence into performance with their cries, they claimed the streets as their theatre – winning the lasting affections of generations of Londoners and embodying the soul of the city in the popular imagination.

 - Who painted Cries of London?
-One of the most famous series of “London Cries” is the group of pretty pictures executed by Francis Wheatley.
+One of the most famous series of “London Cries” is a group of pretty pictures executed by Francis Wheatley.
 Wheatley’s series was immensely popular and enjoyed a long period of success in the English print shops.

-- When did Francis Wheatley paint cries of London?
+- When did Francis Wheatley paint Cries of London?
 Between 1792 and 1795 Wheatley exhibited 14 paintings of the “Cries” at the Royal Academy.

 And of course, one thing always leads to another when you get home, doesn’t it?
 I quickly decided I wanted to hang the “Cries of London” prints on the blank wall in our sunroom, which required moving out the chippy green apothecary to the dining room and moving in one of my mother’s antique tables to match.